Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-qlGFIWyq6Js.md

 ### Transcript

-> vfx yeah oh fun fact about that actually big yeah christopher made all like the animations and stuff he actually did all the vfx before as well yeah the animator i was saying yeah he actually did all the vfx as well so there you go dude's insane actually so insane yeah yes mvp yeah
+> vfx yeah oh fun fact about that actually big yeah christopher made all like the animations and stuff he actually did all the vfx before as well yeah the animator I was saying yeah he actually did all the vfx as well so there you go dude's insane actually so insane yeah yes mvp yeah